Minority stress

 Minority stress describes high levels of stress faced by members of stigmatized minority groups.
 It may be caused by a number of factors, including poor social support and low socioeconomic status; well understood causes of minority stress are interpersonal prejudice and discrimination.
 Indeed, numerous scientific studies have shown that when minority individuals experience a high degree of prejudice, this can cause stress responses (e.g., high blood pressure, anxiety) that accrue over time, eventually leading to poor mental and physical health.
 Minority stress theory summarizes these scientific studies to explain how difficult social situations lead to chronic stress and poor health among minority individuals.

 Theoretical development

 Emergence

 Over the past three decades, social scientists have found that minority individuals suffer from mental and physical health disparities compared to their peers in majority groups.
 This research has focused primarily on racial and sexual minorities.
 For example, Black Americans have been found to suffer elevated rates of hypertension compared to whites.
 Lesbian, gay, bisexual, transgender and queer (LGBTQ+) individuals face higher rates of suicide, substance abuse, and cancer relative to non-queer people.
 More recent data suggest the association of minority stressors with higher rates of migraine headaches, stroke, and functional neurological disorder among LGBTQ+ people.
 Newer hypotheses propose that intersections of multiple minority stigmata increase experiences of stress.
+Researchers have also suggested that the LGBTQ+ community itself may be a source of minority stress for sexual minority men.